Fiserv/billpay/docs/introduction/checkfree-next-api-ref.md

 ## Get Bills

 The Bills Get API returns the list of all due bills for a given consumer.
+The list of bills will contain each bill’s current status (Paid, Unpaid, PaymentFailed, PaymentCanceled, Filed).

-The list will include any unpaid e-bills and bill due alerts for any active payees associated with the consumer.
+The list will include any unpaid e-bills (with the exception of e-bills that are scheduled to be paid via AutoPay) and bill due alerts for any active payees associated with the consumer.
 E-bills are delivered for payees with active e-bill service.
 Bill due alerts are delivered for payees that were found through bill discovery and are not